La Follette Wines

 Sonoma County region

-It all began almost a decade ago as an attempt to create an ongoing dialogue between a number of select vineyards to showcase two of California’s premier grape varietals, Pinot Noir and Chardonnay.
+It all began thirteen years ago as an attempt to create an ongoing dialogue between a number of select vineyards to showcase two of California’s premier grape varietals, Pinot Noir and Chardonnay.

 California’s North Coast growing region was chosen as the major grape source for La Follette Wines’ initial releases due to its incredible assortment of growing areas and the diversity of climate and soils it offers to the band of farmers that have made the North Coast one of California’s premier growing areas.

-Since its inception, the predominantly Sonoma-sourced company has been an excellent negotiant model for the Northern California wine industry.
-With no estate vineyards, La Follette Wines has prospered on long-term contracts with growers from a number of highly-rated vineyards.
-Included are the likes of renowned Sangiacomo Vineyards (both their Robert’s Road Vineyard and Green Acres Vineyard) as well as Charles Heinz Vineyard, Hawk’s Roost Vineyard, Van Der Kamp Vineyard and several others.
+Since La Follette Wines’ inception, the company has been an excellent negotiant model for the Northern California wine industry.
+With no estate vineyards, La Follette has prospered on long-term contracts with growers from a number of highly-rated vineyards.
+Included are the likes of renowned Sangiacomo Vineyards, Charles Heintz Vineyard, Hawk’s Roost Vineyard, Van Der Kamp Vineyard and several others.
 The grape-growing group represents an outstanding selection of fruit from specific terroirs that reflect the flavors and intensities of each specific site.

 Map of the area